menu

 Living in Princeton Junction

 Princeton Junction is a very small town located in the state of New Jersey.
-With a population of 2,475 people and four constituent neighborhoods, Princeton Junction is the 403rd largest community in New Jersey.
+With a population of 2,475 people and four associated neighborhoods, Princeton Junction is the 403rd largest community in New Jersey.

 Princeton Junction home prices are not only among the most expensive in New Jersey, but Princeton Junction real estate also consistently ranks among the most expensive in America.